African Things To Do

 Niger travel is strongly dependent on real-time safety.
 If travel is possible, focus on short, well-supported experiences.

-• Explore culture in the capital
+• Explore culture in Niamey

-• Travel slow
+• Travel slow and smart

 Sample Niger Itineraries (Concept Routes)